dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/UXSDKDemo.md

  To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).

-## Building the Default Layout using UI Library
+## Building the Default Layout using UX SDK

 Now, let's continue to open the "activity_main.xml" file, and replace the code with the following: